Placeholder div for background image

 - Open a checking account that helps you earn dividends

 As your financial responsibility grows, it may no longer make sense to keep your spending money in cash, or be limited to the number of monthly withdrawals allowed with a savings account.
-When looking for a checking account to fit your needs, make sure it includes no monthly fees, a debit card, and the potential to earn dividends.
-With a checking account and debit card, you’ll also be able to use common money transfer apps like Venmo – or even options available through your credit union or bank (eliminating the need for an extra app).
+When looking for a checking account to fit your needs, make sure it includes no monthly fee, a debit card, and the potential to earn dividends.
+With a checking account and debit card, you’ll also be able to use common money transfer apps – or even options available through your credit union or bank (eliminating the need for an extra app).
+Check out how you can send and receive money at TruStone here.

 - Utilize smart savings options